“Clean Vehicle List” as Guidance for New Car Buyers

-This year’s listing for model year 2015 includes one fuel cell vehicle, fifteen Type II Electric Vehicle, one Type 1.5 Electric Vehicles, fifteen neighborhood electric vehicles, seven Transitional Zero Emission Vehicles, and nineteen models of Advanced Technology Partial Zero Emission Vehicles (AT PZEVs).
+This year’s listing for model year 2016 includes two fuel cell vehicles, 10 Type III vehicles, fourteen Type II Electric Vehicles, one Type 1.5 Electric Vehicles, sixteen neighborhood electric vehicles, eleven Transitional Zero Emission Vehicles, and nineteen models of Advanced Technology Partial Zero Emission Vehicles (AT PZEVs).

 Fuel cell vehicles with hydrogen produced from renewable energy hold the promise of virtually pollution-free transportation and independence from imported petroleum.

 An all-electric vehicle (EV) stores all its energy in batteries.
 Transitional Zero Emission Vehicle (TZEV) stores some energy in batteries, and has a gas engine to extend range.

 Why purchase a cleaner vehicle?

 In New Jersey, emissions from cars and light-trucks account for about 30% of the total hydrocarbons and oxides of nitrogen emissions in the air that contribute to the formation of ground-level ozone or “smog” during the summer months.

 New Jersey's Zero Emission Vehicle (ZEV) Sales Tax Exemption

 Legislation enacted in New Jersey in January 2004 provides a sales tax exemption for zero emission vehicles (ZEVs), which are battery-powered or fuel-cell powered vehicles certified pursuant to the California Air Resources Board zero emission standards for the model year.